-For a given k and l, the score given by (6) is for an alignment where optical map restriction fragments k thru i are considered to be one restriction fragment with k - i false-positive restriction sites, and contig restriction fragments l thru j are considered to be one contig restriction fragment with j - l restriction sites missing from the optical map.

-This produces an $O(m^2n^2)$ algorithm, where m is the number of contig restriction fragments and n is the number of restriction fragments in the optical map.
-However, the search space can be pruned by not considering the extension of poor alignments [2].
+For a given k and l, the score given by (7) is for an alignment where optical map restriction fragments k thru i are considered to be one restriction fragment with k - i false-positive restriction sites, and contig restriction fragments l thru j are considered to be one contig restriction fragment with j - l restriction sites missing from the optical map.
+This gives an $O(m^2n^2)$ algorithm, where m is the number of contig restriction fragments and n is the number of restriction fragments in the optical map.
+An example of this process is illustrated in Figure 2 below.